south-lacrosse/www-dev/docs/development-help.md

 If you want to pull from multiple remotes of the same repo first do a `git remote add` as above, then:

 * `git fetch remote-repo` - download objects and refs from remote.
-You probably need to do this before first checkout.
+You probably need to do this before first checkout from the new remote.
 * `git checkout -b repo2-branch repo2/branch` - if you already have `origin/main`, you can get the same branch from repo2 with name `repo2-branch`.
 You can switch back to `origin/main` with `checkout main`.

-* then `git pull` should work on whichever branch you ave checked out, but if you hit problems then try a `git fetch`
+    Then `git pull` should work on whichever branch you have checked out, but if you hit problems then try a `git fetch`

 ### Branches

 * `git checkout -b <new-branch> [<start-point>]` - create a new branch and check it out, start point is optional
+* `git branch [-a] [-r]` - list branches, default to local, `-r` for remotes, `-a` for all
 * `git push -u origin <branch>` - pushes and sets default upstream branch
 * `git merge main` - merge current branch with another
 * `git pull --prune` to tell git to discard all local pointers to remote branches which do not exist anymore